daniel-wrench/reynolds_scales_project/README.md

 # README
-Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft
+Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft (and potentially other spacecraft too)

+**The pipeline works for January 2016, and in decent time too.
+Congrats!
+Now to fix an issue with missing data in February before running on lots of data.**

 ## To-do

 1. Test pipeline in Raapoi on 1 year of data (2016).
-Use scratch storage. **Currently have downloaded all raw data**
-- Commit changes to repo
+(You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`) **Have downloaded all raw data.**
 - Change my scripts to resample after combining and check for missing data then, and do not interpolate gaps YET

 *You need to resample after combining the dataframes.
 If you resample beforehand, you will not pick up on missing data until you resample to a lower frequency; values far apart in time will simply sit next to each other in the dataframe, with no NAs in between.*
 - Change 2_ to also add the % data missing for each interval as an output in the final dataframe.
 Then, interpolate if < 20% data missing (without doing this, the pipeline will happily run up to calculation of correlation scales.)
 - (Test all this locally)
-- Optimise cores/mem with 10-20 files for script 1_ (vuw-job-report)
-- (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
 - Make construct_database.py parallel (simply run whole thing on each of the outputs of 1_process_raw_data.py: for given rank, read the corresponding file.
 May also need to put timestamps in the output file names of 1_... to be able to identify the files for a given time period to review min/max scale calculations)
 2. Check output plots against summary stats
 2. Run pipeline on as much data as possible.